Samy-33/blog/posts/quickblog-setup.md

 To disable the preview branches, we will go to the project we just setup **-> Settings tab -> Build & deployment -> Configure preview deployments -> None -> Save**.
 We are done with the setting up our cloudflare page.
 It should be visible at `<project-identifier>.pages.dev`.

-> **Note**: Create a main and deploy branch and push them to our github repository.
+> **Note**: Create the main and deploy branches and push them to our github repository.
 This will trigger github action build, after which cloudflare page build and you should see you first blog up on the url mentioned above.

 ## Setting up custom domain
 Here I am assuming that you already have a domain bought and configured on cloudflare.
 If you don't, then there are a couple of platforms that I use to find and get best offer for domains: